I am a creative soul living and working on Turrbal and Yuggera Country in Brisbane, Queensland.

 They offer a space to playfully explore the relationship between form and surface.
 I incorporate leather cord, thread, grass and mosaics, to add layers of texture and meaning.
 Each piece is hand-built, layered with slip, colour and texture across varied clay bodies, and finished with glazes, underglazes, stains and oxides.

-Whether through surface design or sculptural form, I embrace the flexibility of moving between two- and three-dimensional art โ keeping my practice dynamic and ever-evolving.
+Whether through surface design or sculptural form, I embrace the flexibility of moving between two- and three-dimensional art — keeping my practice dynamic and ever-evolving.

 UPCOMING EXHIBITIONS

-BUSHLAND IMPRESSIONS 4
+BUSHLAND IMPRESSIONS IV

-SAT 23 - SUN 7 JUNE 2026
+SAT 23 MAY - SUN 7 JUNE 2026

-MAROOCHY BUSHLAND BOTANIC GARDENS, SUNSHINE COAST, QUEENSLAND
+MAROOCHY BUSHLAND BOTANIC GARDENS, Sunshine Coast, Queesland

 Bronwyn Barton, Kristina Pearson, Kath Melzer, Pattie Murray and Susan Trimble

 Makers Perspective is back in 2026... at a new time of year and for an extra long two weeks exhibition!
-I am delighted to be invited back again and this time with ceramic artist, Patty Murray.
+I am delighted to be invited back again and this time with ceramic artist, Pattie Murray.
 Lots of new, beautiful botanical work!

-Sat 23 May - Sun 7 June 2026
+📅 Sat 23 May - Sun 7 June 2026